thevoodjev/InjectRange/README.md

 asked to recognise, at the level of the family of technique.
-The corpus entries themselves are deliberately short skeletons written to exercise a substring matcher, so this section names the shape of each class rather than reproducing
+The corpus entries themselves are deliberately short skeletons written to exercise a substring matcher, so this section names the shape of each class rather than reproducing any usable string.

+### Instruction override

+A probe in this class attempts to cancel or replace the standing instructions, telling the assistant that the earlier guidance no longer applies.
+A guard closes the class when it recognises the family of phrasings that assert prior directions are void and that fresh ones take their place, rather than matching a single literal sentence.

+### Role confusion

+A probe here attempts to reassign the assistant to a new persona or account, on the theory that a renamed actor is exempt from the original constraints.
+Closing the class means treating an attempt to redefine who the assistant is as